TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-denaura.md

 ---
-title: "Renaura"
+title: "Denaura"
 type: "Chapter"
 ---

-Renaura is a prosperous ancient city which has survived thousands of years of change.
+Denaura is a prosperous ancient city which has survived thousands of years of change.

 ## Nobles

 ### Morcant

-The Princes of Renauria
+The Princes of Denau

 ### Telnetar